Mikestriken/GitCAD/FreeCAD_Automation/docs/added-aliases.md

 ## Git Aliases
 ### `git fadd`
-Sets the `EXPORT_ENABLED=$TRUE` environment variable flag when calling `git add`.
-This allows the FCStd clean filter to export `.FCStd` files.
+Sets the `GIT_COMMAND="add"` environment variable when calling `git add`.
+This allows the FCStd clean filter to know that an add command triggered it, allowing it to export `.FCStd` files.
 Git sometimes sneakily calls the clean filter when exporting is not intended, this is a guard to make sure `.FCStd` files are ONLY exported when the user explicitly expects it.

-*Behind the scenes all this does is call `EXPORT_ENABLED=$TRUE git add`*
+*Behind the scenes all this does is call `GIT_COMMAND="add" git add`*

 Usage: `git fadd path/to/file.FCStd` (same as `git add`)

 ### `git lock`
 Locks a `.FCStd` file for editing by locking the associated `.lockfile` in the uncompressed directory using Git LFS.
 This prevents others from modifying the file and makes the `.FCStd` file writable for editing in FreeCAD.
-Supports `--force` to steal existing locks (if you have permission to do so according to GitHub).
+Supports `--force` to steal existing locks (if you have permission to do so according to the remote repository (GitHub)).

 Usage: `git lock path/to/file.FCStd [--force]`